dalibo/temboard/doc/temboard-agent-configuration.rst

 CA certificate file
 ^^^^^^^^^^^^^^^^^^^

 ``monitoring`` plugin sends data to the collector (API served by the temBoard UI web server) through HTTPS.
-To allow this data flow, HTTPS client implemented by the agent needs to have UI's SSL certifcate (.pem) stored in its CA certificate file. temBoard agent embeds a default CA cert. file containing default temBoard UI SSL certificate.
+If you want to enable SSL cert. check (THIS IS NOT MANDATORY), HTTPS client implemented by the agent needs to have UI's SSL certifcate (.pem) stored in its CA certificate file. temBoard agent embeds a default CA cert. file containing default temBoard UI SSL certificate.

 .. code-block:: bash

     sudo cp /usr/share/temboard-agent/quickstart/temboard-agent_ca_certs_CHANGEME.pem /etc/temboard-agent/ssl/ca_certs_localhost.pem

 ``ssl_ca_cert_file`` parameter in section ``[monitoring]`` from the configuration file needs to be set to ``/etc/temboard-agent/ssl/ca_certs_localhost.pem``.

+If you don't want to enable SSL cert. check, please comment ``ssl_ca_cert_file`` parameter.

 Restrictions on SSL files
 ^^^^^^^^^^^^^^^^^^^^^^^^^